bluelabsio/records-mover/LOADING_SUPPORT.md

 Create a small Python file that tries to load a trivial file into a table to show you can get a file off of your local machine and into the database.

+## Create an inital loading subclass

+1. Modify your DBDriver subclass in `records_mover.db.your_db_type` to implement `load()`, `can_load_this_format()` and `known_supported_records_formats_for_load()` by deferring the calls to a new class we'll create in a bit.
+You can crib this from an existing Make sure to include mypy types on all the calls.
+2. Using the mypy errors as a driver (run `make` to get mypy to run), create these methods in the DBDriver subclass - initially with `raise NotImplementedError` as the body.
+Focus for now at getting the right methods in place and wired up.